Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 vane and MicronetToNMEA, you will likely not receive wind data.
 Carbon disturbs RF transmissions.
 It is generally considered not to be a good idea to use wireless electronics in a carbon boat or with carbon sails.
-Fiberglass doesn’t attenuates the signal too much (only a little), so it is safe to attach your device inside a GRP hull.
+Fibreglass doesn’t attenuates the signal too much (only a little), so it is safe to attach your device inside a GRP hull.

 The quality of CC1101’s antenna is critical to maximize RF performance